 Focus on Income not Account Statement Values

-Account statements don’t pay bills.
-Cash does.
-How many times have you heard one of the pop-culture financial gurus state “Buy Term and Invest the Difference?”
-These people are WRONG!
-Dave Ramsey and Suzi Orman have their Schtick.
-We agree with most of what they advocate.
-However, we believe that those people are targeting their message to those most in need of basic financial advice and counseling.
-Its the old adage of KISS: keep it simple stupid.
-If you introduce a little bit of financial sophistication and a strategy that takes advantage of the special tax treatment of permanent life insurance, you realize that it not only provides a death benefit, but it also provides a safe and secure vehicle for retirement savings that will generate far more INCOME than a corresponding “wall street” approach.
+Over-funded Life Insurance policies, specifically Indexed Universal Life, can generate 2 to 3 times the after tax income of the same amount of money in a traditional brokerage account or 401(k).
+THIS is the secret your Financial Advisor doesn’t want you to know.
+So if you just introduce a little bit of financial sophistication and a strategy that takes advantage of the special tax treatment of permanent life insurance, you realize that it not only does life insurance provide a death benefit, but it also provides a safe and secure vehicle for retirement savings that will generate far more INCOME than a corresponding “wall street” approach.
 Nearly 3X as much!

-Permanent Life Insurance should make up the core of your retirement savings.
+Permanent Life Insurance should make up the foundation of your retirement savings.
 You need a firm foundation before you can build upon it.
-This is the first money in that will provide for your family if you die.
-This is the money that will earn attractive yields with principal protection.
+This is the first money in that will provide for your family if you die young.
+This is also the safe money that will earn attractive yields with principal protection.
 This money will provide for your family whether you die early or live a long healthy life.
-Once you have a solid foundation, THEN you can allocate savings to higher risk/higher return assets.The balance of your portfolio should be in safe financial alternatives that will provide superior returns with much less risk than traditional Wall Street investments.
+Once you have a solid foundation, THEN you can allocate savings to higher risk/higher return assets.The balance of your portfolio –during your saving years–should be in safe financial alternatives that will provide superior returns with much less risk than traditional Wall Street investments.
 Once you retire, some of your assets can be shifted into liquid assets that can be sold to generate income.

 Here’s how it works for the typical retiree with an IRA.
-The typical retiree will begin to access social security, pension funds, or make IRA distributions when they reach retirement age.
+The typical retiree will begin to access social security, pension funds, or make 401(k) distributions when they retire.
 So if a retiree has an IRA or a 401(k) with $1 Million in it, how much can the retiree take out every year for the rest of his life?
 Don’t forget you have to account for the income taxes that have been deferred until withdrawal.
 We won’t make you do the math.
 The point is, unless they are withdrawing less than the annual return on their portfolio, they will begin to slowly deplete their savings.
 It will run out at some point.
 And hopefully not before they die.
 The “4%” rule is somewhat in dispute after the wild ride the stock market took in the last decade.
 4% is supposed to be the percentage that you can withdraw from your retirement fund and reasonably expect the income to last forever.
-On $1M dollars, that is only $40,000.
+On $1 Million dollars, that is only $40,000.